 Delivering an eulogy is one of the highest opportunities we can be given to honor the life of a loved one.
-However, once given the opportunity, you need to know how to write an eulogy speech that honors the deceased, acknowledges family, friends and coworkers and is careful of social and cultural etiquette.
+However, once given the opportunity, you need to know how to write a eulogy speech that honors the deceased, acknowledges family, friends, and coworkers, and is careful of social and cultural etiquette.

 What is a Eulogy?

-An Eulogy is a speech delivered in honor of the deceased, usually by someone very cherished by the family.
+A Eulogy is a speech delivered in honor of the deceased, usually by someone very cherished by the family.
 The purpose of the speech is to honor the loved one’s life and accomplishments.
-How to write an eulogy speech greatly depends on how many people will also be sharing eulogies.
+How to write an eulogy speech greatly depends on how many people will share eulogies.
 If your eulogy is first, the main or only eulogy that will be given, here are some of the main things to include:

 - Full name of the loved one.